Masvi/performance-patterns/import-on-visibility.md

 ### Implementation

-One way to dunamically import components on interaction is by using the [Intersections Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+One way to dinamically import components on interaction is by using the [Intersections Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 There's a React hook called `react-intersection-observer` that we can use to easily detect whether a component is visible in the viewport.

 Lazy-loading the `Footer` component would result in something like this: